bean-mhm/beva/README.md

 - beva provides a `Version` struct with an `encode()` function, a wrapper around the `VK_MAKE_API_VERSION` macro.
 It can also be constructed from an encoded integer using macros like `VK_API_VERSION_XXXX` under the hood.

-- beva provides comments containing links to the Khronos manual on top of every wrapper struct or class for convenience.

 - beva only implements a tiny section of the Vulkan API, mostly the parts I needed.
 You can call `handle()` on a Vulkan object wrapper to get its raw